angular-schule/website-articles/blog/2024-11-effect-afterrendereffect/README.md

 **Explanation of the Phases**

 In this example, an interval updates `extraHeight` every 4 seconds, creating a new round of execution across the phases.
-Here’s a breakdown of each phase:
+Here's a breakdown of each phase:

 1. **`earlyRead` Phase**:
   This phase captures the current height of the `textarea` by reading the `offsetHeight` directly from the DOM.